This transcript was completed by an automated system, please forgive any grammatical errors.

 Mariah Parsons 00:04

 Hi there, I'm Mariah Parsons, your host of retention Chronicles, ecommerce brands are starting to shift their strategy to focus on retention in the customer experience.
 And so we've decided to reach out to top DC brands and dive deeper into their tactics and challenges.
 But here's the thing, we love going on tangents.
 And so with our guests, you'll often find us talking about the latest trends, as well as any and all things in the Shopify ecosystem.
 So go ahead and start that workout or go on that walk and tune in as we chat with the leading minds in the space retention Chronicles is sponsored by Malomo.
-A shipment in order tracking platform, improving the post purchase experience, be sure to subscribe and check out all of our other episodes at go malomo.com.
+A shipment in order tracking platform, improving the post purchase experience with branded tracking, be sure to subscribe and check out all of our other episodes at go malomo.com.
 Hello, everyone, it's Mariah here.
 Before we dive into this week's episode, I just wanted to share that we are officially announcing our hosting of our very first ever live podcast, it's going to be with some of the top players in the shop by ecosystem I couldn't be more excited for it.
 It's free, it's virtual.
 It's on September 7 at 3pm.
 Eastern.
 We'll be hearing from the assistant director of customer experience at brew mate, the director of E commerce at Rocher chocolates, director of customer experience at Mugsy, jeans and more.
 So if you want to join us had to go malomo.com To get your name on the list or click on the link in this episode's bio.
 That's go Malomo g o m a l o n o.com.
 Now let's roll with the show.
 Hello, everyone, and welcome back to retention Chronicles.
 I am so excited for our guests today.
 It is not lost on me that this is the first time that we're getting to talk to a cannabis brand.
 So Luke, thank you so much for being here.
 If you could start with your background, that'd be great.
 And then we'll dive into it.

 Luke Droulez 02:09